The Seafood Industry Climate Awards

 Plan

-Clear and realistic approach to achieve application goals including leverage of the award.
+A clear and realistic approach of award use to achieve application goals with demonstrable progress expected within 12 months of receiving the award.

 25% of Total Score